ryohma0510/docker_rails_spring_mysql_template/README.md

 ### Why using entirkit?

 By executing "bundle install" in ENTRYPOINT, it is possible to cache gems into Docker Volume.
-You don't have to install all gems every time when some gems are addedin your project.
+You don't have to install all gems every time when some gems are added in your project.